He was aware of the constant rhythm of movement.

 But then he found himself awake and oddly lucid and he did peer through his lashes.
 The room, large, round, hushed, had a warped perspective, like a bug's view of the world.
 He was alone, and he didn't like it.
 There was no one to hold him tight or rub his back, no one to hear him cough.
 Light shifted and wobbled above him.

 Tears slid heedlessly down his cheeks, they blurred the room and he almost welcomed it.
 But he wanted to be not so alone.
-Something in his hand pulled, as if someone was pinching the skin.
+Something in his hand pulled, as if someone was pinching the skin to tight.
 He sniffled as he yanked his hand away and held it close to his naked chest.
 He watched something red and warm well in the sore spot and ooze down his arm.
+The blood was cool on his overly hot skin.

-Shivering, wide eyes blinking owlishly at everything in the room, he spotted an indent in the wall, a door, and set his mind to go to it.
+Shivering, wide eyes blinking owlishly at everything in the room, he spotted an indent in the wall, a door, and set his mind to go for it, the panic in his mind whispering to hurry, to escape.

 But it was hard to get off the bed, it was so high, he struggled to cling to the bed covers but he still slipped and fell hard to the ground.
 It hurt, his knees clicked awkwardly on the cold floor as sat, rubbing his newly bruised backside and clutching his bleeding hand to his chest.